sissaschool/lograptor/README.rst

   /etc/lograptor/report_template.txt   Report plain text template /etc/lograptor/conf.d/*.conf         Configuration files for applications

+For configuring the package at user level put your configuration in `~/.config/lograptor/lograptor.conf`.

 For more info about main configuration file please see "man lograptor.conf".
 For each application a configuration file is needed.
 Logs of unconfigured applications are simply ignored by the program.
 For more info please see